 Although similar at first sight, localization isn’t the same as internationalization.
 Localization is the act of adapting software—from content, UI layout, colors, and images to measurement units, date formats, and currencies—to suit a specific locale.
 The term "locale" defines a geographical region with a specific language (e.g., fr_CA means French from Canada, fr_FR means French from France, etc.).

-Internationalization always comes first, and it’s what makes localization possible.
-In many ways, internationalization can be thought of as building the structure of a piece of software so that it can be adjusted for different markets, and localization is the process of actually doing so for a specific market.
+Internationalization always comes first, and it’s what makes localization easier.
+In many ways, internationalization can be thought of as building the structure of a piece of software so that it can be adjusted for different target markets, and localization is the process of actually doing so for a specific market.
 Both are integral parts of a localization strategy.

 The W3C Group refers to localization as follows:

 “Localization refers to the adaptation of a product, application, or document content to meet the language, cultural and other requirements of a specific target market (a locale).
 Localization is sometimes written as l10n, where 10 is the number of letters between l and n.
 Often thought of only as a synonym for translation of the user interface and documentation, localization is often a substantially more complex issue.

 - Text and graphics containing references to objects, actions, or ideas that, in a given culture, may be subject to misinterpretation or viewed as insensitive